What to do in Vienna if you have only one day?

 Well, it’s not easy, as the capital of Austria has so much to offer having a very rich historical and artistic heritage.

-Since I’m Hungarian I’ve been to Vienna a couple of times and all of these trips have been one day visits.
+Since I’m Hungarian I’ve been to Vienna a couple of times—some of these trips were one-day visits and some took several days.

 I now recommend a few things seeing and doing that would fit in a single day, giving you a good deal of pleasure and beauty.

 First of all: don’t regard your one day trip to Vienna as a challenge.

 It’s not fun trying to squeeze as many sights, monuments, museums, and events as possible in that short period of time.

 Relax and go for “feeling” the city instead of rushing through it.

 Visiting the few places I’m going to mention here will provide a nice experience—after which you’ll get the hang of this calm Central European city.

 What to see in Vienna in a day?
 Let’s see the plan!